 7. Car Museum Mille Miglia & Brescia private guided tour

-The Museo Mille Miglia retro is one of the best car museums in Italy has a variety of vintage cars ranging from different prices.
-These unique cars are used in the annual Mille Miglia retro car race which attracts many tourists around the world.
+The Museo Mille Miglia Retro is one of the best car museums in Italy and has a variety of vintage cars ranging from different prices.
+These unique cars are used in the annual Mille Miglia retro car race, which attracts many tourists from around the world.

-There is a small town center called Brescia, this is a popular attraction as it shows the lifestyle of people living in the Roman Age.
+There is a small town center called Brescia, a popular attraction as it shows the lifestyle of people living in the Roman Age.
 There is a huge cathedral in the town center.
-The tour will take a total of 3 hours and the ticket to Brescia is included in the tour.
+The tour will take 3 hours, and the ticket to Brescia is included in the tour.